 E. Institutional Official (IO)

-The Vice Provost for Research, as a representative of senior administration, serves as the IO, bears ultimate responsibility for the Animal Care Program, and is responsible for resource planning and ensuring alignment of program goals with the institution’s mission.(c) This responsibility includes signing the University’s Animal Welfare Assurance, reviewing reports from the IACUC, and taking corrective actions as necessary (including reporting to OLAW for any serious or continuing noncompliance).
+The Vice President for Research, as a representative of senior administration, serves as the IO, bears ultimate responsibility for the Animal Care Program, and is responsible for resource planning and ensuring alignment of program goals with the institution’s mission.(c) This responsibility includes signing the University’s Animal Welfare Assurance, reviewing reports from the IACUC, and taking corrective actions as necessary (including reporting to OLAW for any serious or continuing noncompliance).

 Animal Care Program - The research activities conducted by faculty, research staff, and students at the institution that have a direct impact on the well-being of animals.
 These include husbandry and veterinary care, policies and procedures, personnel and program management and oversight, occupational health and safety, IACUC functions, and animal facility design and management.(c)